 From diagnoses to commencement of treatment I had 27 days, for the first twelve day I was awaiting results, then 3 days in hospital.
 A number of meetings with various members of the medical team took up time.
 And I was downgrading my business.
 So the physical prep was poor.
 On the 14th Feb my weight was a little over 90kgs, I decided to put on weight and I did.
 My commencement weight was a little over 94.5kgs.
 I had a view that the cancer cells could eat away at fat as against muscle.
 I would not have classed myself as ever been completely out of shape.
 But I did not have time to initiate any kind of workout.
 Work itself kept me fit and work never stopped.

 Was I properly prepared physically – no and unless you have months of notice your not going to achieve a miracle – In Feb 2014 I was 51, a smoker from 15, I was in reasonable shape but just recovering from a kidney procedure.
 It was mid winter, a time when the weather in Ireland is at its worst.
 So physically for me I was just below okay.
-But this was taken into consideration by the mental part.
+But this was taken into consideration when I was planning for this mentally.

-As you can see I have dedicated the vast amount of this blog page to mental ability because that is where your ability to fight cancer lives.
+As you can see I have dedicated the vast amount of this article to my mental awareness ability because that is where your ability to fight cancer lives.
 Every single thing we looked at throughout the regime pointed towards the odds been very much against me.
-But as you will read (hopefully) I succeeded in beating the odds every time and to this day I am still beating the odds 39 months into it.
+But as you will read I succeeded in beating the odds every time and to this day I am still beating the odds.